HL7/bulk-data/spec/export/index.md

 - ```_since``` (FHIR instant type, optional)

   Resources updated after this instant will be included in the response.
-Resources will be included in the response if their state has changed after the supplied time (e.g.  if Resource.meta.lastUpdated is later than the supplied `_since time`).
+Resources will be included in the response if their state has changed after the supplied time (e.g., if Resource.meta.lastUpdated is later than the supplied `_since time`).

 - ```_type``` (string of comma-delimited FHIR resource types, optional)